 Many of us have heard that we are one nation and also one Torah scroll, in which each individual is one letter.
 And so we are interdependent, equally important, and one.
 David Sacks, one of my favorite humans, a writer and producer of The Simpsons and a frequent presenter at my Don’t Block Your Blessings festival, explains that each letter, and each of us, is a musical note and that our task is to live in harmony by being in tune and tuning each other.
 He gives the analogy of someone sitting at a beautiful piano and playing the black and white keys and it not sounding right, wondering what’s wrong, and just then someone comes to tune the piano.
 Suddenly, it all sounds gorgeous.
 The piano is beautiful and what was being played had the potential of beauty, but it needed to be in tune, and that’s our mission– we need to uplift each other, judge each other favorably and show love to one another.
 As we learned in the past, the root word for ‘love’ (ahava) in Hebrew is ‘hav’ which means “to give” as loving is synonymous with giving.
 Ahava has the same gematria (numerical value)– 13– as the word Echad (the Hebrew word for ‘one’).
 And so to reach oneness and love, we have to be in tune with each other and ourselves, and when we share our oneness and our love, that is 13 + 13, which is 26.
 And as many of us know, 26 is the numerical value of Hashem’s four-letter name (the Tetragrammaton), the ultimate Divine Infinite Light.

 In these days leading up to Yom Kippur, when everyone is supposed to ask each other for forgiveness, we are afforded the sacred space of reflection, a time in which we can rid ourselves of the weight that holds us back from being truly happy.
 Too often we hold onto disappointments and fears that will inevitably come up in various relationships, usually brought about by not fully communicating exactly how one feels or how one was hurt and how they can be unhurt, or not judging the other favorably or even putting themselves in the others’ shoes and only seeing things as a victim through one’s own perspective.
 These are the complicated aspects of life that feel beyond our control, that make us feel like there, as David Sacks would call it, is dissonance.
-The key to it, as Dr. David Hawkins teaches, is letting go; that is when you can feel in tune with yourself and jump back into the symphony of life in its full potential.
+The key to it, as Dr. David Hawkins teaches, (and as Deepak Choprah began as a mantra in a mediation that I attended), is letting go; to continuously let go and let flow; that is when you can feel in tune with yourself and jump back into the symphony of life in its full potential.

-As I have said Kaddish leading up to this week and Yom Kippur, it always ends in the same way, just as the Shemoneh Esrei ends, Oseh Shalom Bimromav (“He who makes peace in His high places”).
+As think back to saying Kaddish for my mom, it always ends in the same way, just as the Shemoneh Esrei (the silent ’18 blessings’ prayer) ends, Oseh Shalom Bimromav (“He who makes peace in His high places”).
 This year I was thinking about those words more than ever, discovering how Shalom (peace) is where blessings exist.
 Rabbi Lord Jonathan Sacks shared a powerful moment when someone asked Rabbi Shmuel Salant, a rabbi who spent a lot of time resolving family disputes, how he would make peace in conflicts between people.
 Rabbi Salant looked at the person and asked him, “What do you do when you say the words ‘Oseh Shalom’?”
 The person replied, “I take three steps back.”
 Rabbi Salant said, “That!” and went on, “is how peace is made.
 Each party has to take three steps backward.”
 To make peace we must compromise, we have to sacrifice some of what we want for the sake of what someone else wants.
 Without the ability to take steps back, the ability for peace is paused.

 So let’s jump into this parashah, the Song of Ha’azinu, which is laid out beautifully in the Torah between two prose orations, which serve as an introduction and a conclusion to the seventy verses that make up the whole.
 In a modern sense it is a poem, but according to the Ramban, based on Talmud Rosh Hashanah, it is a shir (song), “because Israel always says it with singing and music.
 It is also written as a song (in the Torah), because a song has breaks indicating when one pauses in the melody.”5 The Levites in the Beit Hamikdash would sing this shirah to accompany the musaf service on Shabbat.
 They would have a six-week cycle of singing the shirah on Shabbat by dividing it into six parts and singing another part every Shabbat.6